LeoRH123/UWP-Workshop-HackOHIO/SoundboardBlogPost.md

 ## What's the deal with UWP?

-Universal Windows Platform is all about developing apps that are not only for Windows, but look, feel, and interact like Windows.
+Universal Windows Platform is all about developing apps that are not only for Windows, but look, feel, and interact like they *should* be on Windows.
 Any device that runs Windows can run a UWP application, and UWP allows for integration and styling that really makes your application feel like it belongs on Windows.

 One of my favorite UWP applications is [Ambie](https://github.com/jenius-apps/ambie), an open source, white-noise sound application built by one of my colleagues: